Ahmed-Shahzad10/PDF-RAG-Assistant/README.md

     "answer": "...",
     "sources": []
 }

----

-## User Interface
+User Interface
 The frontend provides three main operations:

-- Upload Document: Upload and process a PDF.
+Upload Document: Upload and process a PDF.

-- Query Vector Knowledge Base: Search the FAISS index and inspect the retrieved chunks.
+Query Vector Knowledge Base: Search the FAISS index and inspect the retrieved chunks.

-- Ask the LLM: Run the complete RAG pipeline and receive an answer with source references.
+Ask the LLM: Run the complete RAG pipeline and receive an answer with source references.

-Privacy:
+Privacy
 The project is designed around a local processing workflow.
 PDFs, embeddings, FAISS vectors, and LLM inference can remain on the local machine when using Ollama.
 No external LLM API is required for the current implementation.

----

-## Current Limitations:
+Current Limitations
 This is a functional RAG MVP and there are several areas that can be improved:

 Retrieval: Currently uses IndexFlatL2.
 No reranking stage.
 Retrieval quality depends heavily on chunk quality.